Justice and Security Act 2013: Special advocates

 A submission to government ministers, from 57 of the 69 current special advocates, stated CMPs "represent a departure from the foundational principle of natural justice, that all parties are entitled to see and challenge all evidence relied upon before the court, and to combat that evidence by calling evidence of their own".
 The submission stated that "Government ministers should not be endowed with discretionary powers to extend unfairness and lack of transparency to any proceedings to which they are themselves party".
 Further warning, "it would leave Britain with more draconian rules than any other country in the world, more suited to despotic regimes such as Iran and North Korea".

-Barrister Martin Chamberlain, who has worked in secret courts since 2003, describes a system of justice worthy of Franz Kafka, describing Josef K’s fictional ordeal in The Trial, as closed material procedures in Britain in the 21st century.
-"As a special advocate, you are able to see and hear both the ‘open’ and ‘closed’ evidence.
-But often, the Government witness will refuse to answer particular questions in open court, and the issue will have to be pursued by the special advocate in a closed hearing.
+Barrister Martin Chamberlain, who has worked in secret courts since 2003, describes a system of justice worthy of Franz Kafka, describing Josef K's fictional ordeal in The Trial, as closed material procedures in Britain in the 21st century.

+"As a special advocate, you are able to see and hear both the 'open' and 'closed' evidence.
+But often, the government witness will refuse to answer particular questions in open court, and the issue will have to be pursued by the special advocate in a closed hearing.
 But, after seeing the closed material, I am prohibited from speaking to my client.
 So I will never know if he had an alibi or an innocent explanation and nor will the court".

-Opposition
+Heading 2

 Right to a fair trial

 The right to a fair trial has been defined in numerous regional and international human rights instruments.
 It is one of the most extensive human rights and all international human rights instruments enshrine it in more than one article.

 The right to a fair trial is one of the most litigated human rights and substantial case law has been established on the interpretation of this human right.

 Despite variations in wording and placement of the various fair trial rights, international human rights instrument define the right to a fair trial in broadly the same terms.

 The aim of the right is to ensure the proper administration of justice.
 As a minimum the right to fair trial includes the following fair trial rights in civil and criminal proceedings: